heimdali/heimdali/doc/from_inrimage.rst

 Image definition
 ------------------------------------------------------

-`itkhelper.hxx` file defines the type of an image.
+The file :libheimdali:`heimdali/itkhelper.hxx` defines the type of an image.

 .. doxygentypedef:: Heimdali::PixelFloat